canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 zookeeper/4                  active    idle   4        10.38.169.215
 ```

-## Set the necessary kernel properties for Opensearch
+## Set the necessary kernel properties for OpenSearch

-Since we will be deploying the Opensearch charm, we need to make necessary kernel configurations required for Opensearch charm to function properly, [described in detail here](https://charmhub.io/opensearch/docs/t-set-up#p-24545-set-kernel-parameters).
+Since we will be deploying the OpenSearch charm, we need to make necessary kernel configurations required for OpenSearch charm to function properly, [described in detail here](https://charmhub.io/opensearch/docs/t-set-up#p-24545-set-kernel-parameters).
 This basically means running the following commands:

 ```bash
 sudo tee -a /etc/sysctl.conf > /dev/null <<EOT